Harvesting The Honey: Obviously, the whole reason to set up, maintain, and stock a beehive is to harvest honey.

-Harvesting your honey won’t be a problem as long as your put on all your beekeeping gear, wear light colored clothes (beekeepers swear that lighter colored clothes have a soothing affect on bees) and stay calm.
+Harvesting your honey won’t be a problem as long as your put on all your beekeeping gear, wear light-colored clothes (beekeepers swear that lighter-colored clothes have a soothing effect on bees), and stay calm.

 Another product beekeepers use to clear out supers is one called Fishers Bee Quick.
-Neither of these products harm the bees, the bees simply find the scent offensive and move away from it.
+Neither of these products harms the bees, the bees simply find the scent offensive and move away from it.

 First Step: Remove The Wax Caps